-What is Informing Science: here is an hour long video introduction by Prof. T. Grandon Gill, presented at InSITE 2011 in Novi Saad, Serbia, and two books that are available online for free viewing and downloading of their PDFs:
+What is Informing Science: here is an hour-long video introduction by Prof. T. Grandon Gill, and two books that are available online for free viewing and downloading of their PDFs:

 Lastly, in 2009 I wrote the paper A Philosophy of Informing Science.